- Rail Trail

 It has a smooth gravel surface and is basically flat.

 The Gayndah Rail Trail group has plans to make these former carriages part of the rail trail experience.
 (2018)

-Unfortunately, Reids Creek bridge 5km west of Gayndah was severely damaged in 2013, splitting the first section.
+Unfortunately, Reid Creek bridge 5km west of Gayndah was severely damaged in 2013, splitting the first section.
 (Mike Goebel)

-One of the many significant bridges between Gayndah and Mundubbera.
-(Mike Goebel 2014)
+Humphery No. 2 bridge, one of the many significant bridges between Gayndah and Mundubbera [Thom Hansen 2020]